RESEARCH STARTER

 A person who engages in mansplaining typically believes their own knowledge of a subject is superior and treats the other person as needing their help in grasping the truth.
 The mansplainer will often interrupt the other person or completely dominate the conversation.
 They usually offer explanations without waiting to be asked and deliver them in a way that demeans the other person’s intellect and abilities.
 The concept nearly always applies to a conversation between a man and a woman he views as inferior.
 The woman’s education and capabilities are irrelevant to the person doing the explaining.

 Mansplaining is generally considered to be sexist behavior.
 This is the case even if the man is unaware he is mansplaining, as it is believed the practice reflects subconscious prejudices against women.
-Mansplaining is thought demeaning to women because it assumes they are not as capable or knowledgeable as men.
+Mansplaining is thought to be demeaning to women because it assumes they are not as capable or knowledgeable as men.
 Not only can the practice cause frustration and anger, but it can also affect a woman’s self-confidence and mental health.

 Experts say the mansplainer can also be hurt by the practice.
 In addition to losing the potentially valuable input of knowledgeable women, the mansplainer will be impacted by the negative views others will have of him.
 The behavior is usually obvious to everyone except the person doing the mansplaining.
 In the business world, this lack of self-awareness can be costly.
 Often, women who are subjected to a mansplainer on a regular basis will learn ways to work around dealing with him, which could be detrimental to his relationships and career.